TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-While enumerating the system, we find some unless common open ports:
+While enumerating the system, we find some uncommon open ports:

 <br />